ENEL-645-group6/assignment2/readme.md

 Get dataset → Run ENEL645_group6_a2_garbage_model_train.py to get best_model.pth → Run ENEL645_group6_a2_garbage_model_test.py to get the results

 ## Running Locally

+The code is designed to automatically check for GPU availability and use it if available.
+Otherwise, it will use MPS (Apple Silicon) if available.
+Otherwise, it will use CPU.

 1. Clone the repository
 2. Download the datasets and place them in the project root
    - Dataset location on TALC: `/work/TALC/enel645_2025w/garbage_data`